alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 6. type
 7. `./gitpush.sh`

-**Note: if you have install git-plus plugin for your ATOM editor, you can use cmd+shift+H to do git push.
+**Note: if you have installed git-plus plugin for your ATOM editor, you can use cmd+shift+H to do git push.
 Windows users use ctrl+shift+H**

 ###Exercise-7
 #### Verify the file has changed on gitlab.